 APLB Online Seminars

 Pet Loss Counselor Training

-We require the use of The Loss of a Pet (Third Edition) as a course textbook for constant reference and resource in this curriculum.
+We require the use of The Loss of a Pet (Fourth Edition) as a course textbook for constant reference and resource in this curriculum.
 It is important to have a hard copy of this title, as it has been found that a downloadable e-book does not serve well as a reference textbook for any training course.
 Membership in the APLB is also a prerequisite.
 Tuition is $300.
 A pro-rated refund can be made only if the registrant requests this before the end of the third week of instruction.
 But we will have to charge $25 to cover our expenses in processing this.
 There are no reimbursements for anyone dropped from the course after that.
 We will all be committed to working hard and completing the course, together.